chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 ### Conditional semantics

-Guards are ultimately evaluated as expressions with a Ruby boolean value, i.e.
+Guards are ultimately evaluated as expressions with a Ruby Boolean value, i.e.
 **true** or **false** in the Ruby language.
 As indicated in the syntax description, either a **string** or **block** may follow the not\_if or only\_if terminal: